-Drawing on 10 years of National Theatre Live broadcasts as well as recordings never previously seen outside of the National Theatre’s archive, the video content includes 19 video performances in the initial release and will expand in 2020 to 30 video performances.
+Drawing on 10 years of National Theatre Live broadcasts as well as recordings never previously seen outside of the National Theatre’s archive, the video content includes 24 video performances and will expand in March 2020 to 30 video performances.
 As a supplement to the filmed productions, exclusive digitized archival materials such as photographs, scripts, costume designs, and more will be available to provide behind-the-scenes background and contextual information.

 National Theatre Collection features a wide range of works regularly studied in secondary and higher education.
 Unique in scope, the collection includes such performances as:

 Content from the National Theatre Archive provides valuable insight into the creative, technical and administrative process that goes into every performance.
 One example is a costume bible which is the main book that a costume designer or assistant designer creates.
 This book holds all the paperwork needed for any production including sketches, clothing sizes, receipts, fabric care instructions, mechanical notes, and corresponding scenes.

 Included as a complement to the video production of Frankenstein is the Costume Bible created by designer Suttirat Anne Larlarb for the 2011 production at the Olivier Theatre: